 Despite dire predictions to the contrary, knitters in both Peru and Bolivia continue to create amazing work.
 In fact, in many areas, Andean knitters now knit with finer stitches and more complex patterns than in the past.

-They use tiny stitches and complex techniques that are often unknown outside of the area – techniques so unusual that when I wrote Andean Folk Knitting: Traditions and Techniques from Peru and Bolivia, I had to invent names for them!
+They make tiny, tight stitches and employ complex knitting techniques that are often unknown outside of the area – techniques so unusual that when I wrote Andean Folk Knitting: Traditions and Techniques from Peru and Bolivia, I had to invent names for them!

-An infinite variety of intricately-patterned caps, called chullos, are the most common traditional knitted items, but Andean knitters also make beautiful sweaters and accessories.
+An infinite variety of intricately-patterned caps, called chullos, are the most common knitted items.
+Andean knitters in some areas also make traditional patterned arm-warmers and colorful legwarmers which the men wear for festival garb.
+And women in Peru and Bolivia knit beautiful sweaters for sale to tourists – or for themselves, their men and their children.

 Tools and Materials

-In most of the Andes, only men wear the knit caps or chullos, except for a couple of places where little girls wear a ruffled version.
-Men often knit the caps too, for themselves and their sons, using a set of five very thin double-pointed needles.
-Because many villagers live far from markets where they could buy factory-made needles, they often make their own knitting needles out of baling wire.
+In most of the Andes, only men wear the knit caps or chullos.
+But there are a couple of places around Lake Titicaca where little girls and adolescents wear a ruffled version.
+Men often knit the chullos, for themselves and their sons, using a set of five very thin double-pointed needles.
+Because many villagers live far from markets where they might buy factory-made needles, they often make their own knitting needles out of baling wire.
 They cut lengths of fine, semi-rigid wire, straighten the pieces, then file hooks into the ends.
 The hooks make it easier to pull up the stitches on their very fine, tight work.
+(I have heard that some men make their needles from bicycle spokes, but have not seen that myself.)

 Nowadays, the men make their own traditional caps from factory-spun synthetic acrylic yarn, manufactured either in Peru or Bolivia.
-These colorful yarns are fine, inexpensive, and available in local markets in a wide range of hues: a logical choice for people who otherwise would have to round up a sheep or alpaca, shear it, then clean, spin and dye the wool, before even beginning to knit.
+These colorful yarns are fine, inexpensive, and available in local markets in a wide range of hues: a logical choice for people who otherwise would have to round up a sheep or alpaca, shear it with ancient dull scissors, then clean, spin and dye the fiber, before even beginning to knit.

 Andean knitters work with four needles arranged in a square, pulling up stitches with the fifth needle.
 They usually work in stockinette stitch around in a spiral, called “circular knitting.”
 The knitter working on the cap above is using thirty-two separate little balls of bright acrylic yarn, eight color changes per needle!